 By implementing these technologies, organizations can foster a culture of psychological safety, where team members can engage in incident response calls without the fear of judgment or burnout.

 As technology continues to evolve, the role of AI and automation in enhancing incident response call etiquette will only grow.
+Incident response programs must adapt to these advancements, integrating AI and automation to handle the complexities of modern cybersecurity environments.
 AI has the potential to revolutionize how incident response calls are conducted, reducing human error and improving communication flow.

 In the world of incident response, technology is a powerful enabler not only of technical solutions but also of the etiquette required to manage high-pressure, complex communication effectively.
 From fostering clarity and focus to ensuring respect and psychological safety, modern incident response tools and platforms provide the foundation for successful incident response calls.
 As AI and automation continue to evolve, we can expect incident response call etiquette to become even more structured, efficient, and respectful—ensuring that teams can resolve issues quickly and collaboratively.